Olive: Outside the Mediterranean

+The olive is not native outside the Mediterranean Basin, although various wild subspecies are endemic throughout Sub-Saharan Africa, southern Arabia, and central and south Asia.
+Beyond its immediate native range, the cultivated olive historically spread across West Asia through southwest China, and into parts of southern Egypt, northeast Sudan, the Canary Islands, and possibly the mountains of the Sahara.
+Olive domestication is present on every inhabited continent due to human introduction.

+Americas

-Olives are not native to the Americas.
-Spanish colonists brought the olive to the New World, where its cultivation prospered in present-day Peru, Chile, and Argentina.
+Spanish colonists brought the olive to the New World in the 18th century, where its cultivation prospered in present-day Peru, Chile, Uruguay and Argentina.
 The first seedlings from Spain were planted in Lima by Antonio de Rivera in 1560.
-Olive tree cultivation quickly spread along the valleys of South America's dry Pacific coast where the climate was similar to the Mediterranean.
-Spanish missionaries established the tree in the 18th century in California.
-It was first cultivated at Mission San Diego de Alcalá in 1769 or later around 1795.
-Orchards were started at other missions, but in 1838, an inspection found only two olive orchards in California.
+Olive tree cultivation quickly spread along the valleys of South America's dry Pacific coast where the climate is similar to the Mediterranean.

+Spanish missionaries established the olive tree in California between 1769 and 1795 at Mission San Diego de Alcalá.
+Orchards were started at other missions, but by 1838, only two olive orchards were confirmed in California.
 Cultivation for oil gradually became a highly successful commercial venture from the 1860s onward.

-In Japan, the first successful planting of olive trees happened in 1908 on Shodo Island, which became the cradle of olive cultivation in Japan.

-In 2016, olive oil production started in India, with olive saplings planted in Rajasthan's Thar Desert.
+Olive growing in the United States is primarily concentrated in warmer regions like California, Texas, New Mexico, Arizona, Georgia, and Florida.
+California is by far the largest olive producer in the U.S., accounting for 95 percent of domestic olives; as of 2021, there are roughly 36,000 acres under olive cultivation in the U.S., of which about 35,000 acres are in California.
+However, the industry is also expanding into the southeastern U.S., with Florida and Georgia experiencing growth in olive farming.